Where to find your FIF calculation in Hatch

 You'll use your FIF income calculation to file your tax return

-17B: Only have overseas income through Hatch?
+17B: Only received overseas income with Hatch?
 Just choose the lowest of the two calculation methods we've provided (FDR or CV) to put into the 17B field of your individual tax return.
 Have other overseas investments?
 Read on.

 What if I own shares in Hatch AND on other platforms?